dsnkbdk/Text_Sentiment_Classification/README.md

 This project demonstrates how a sentiment classification pipeline can be built with **production-oriented engineering practices**, combining:

-- Multiple modeling paradigms
+- Multiple modelling paradigms
 - Robust MLOps
 - Local serving infrastructure
-- Interactive visualization and monitoring
+- Interactive visualisation and monitoring

 It is designed to be clear, extensible, and technically reviewable, making trade-offs explicit and reproducible.

-1. 环境配置3.12，requirement

-Dependencies
-4. Configuration Files

-未来工作，单元测试